mambassador/django_orange/README.md

 - Creating a specified amount of mock users with custom management CLI command
 - Deleting users from the database with custom management CLI command
+- Calculating hypotenuse with given catheti from user input (go to http://localhost:8000/triangle)

 ### Usage